|Type of record:||Find Spot|

 Pre September 1988.
 Stray Find.

-Large Palaeolithic primary flake.
+1 Palaeolithic large primary flint flake.
 77 mm along major axis from prominent cone of percussion.
 Plain butt.
 Rolled and stained brown.
 Identified by J. J. Wymer (NAU).
-This discovery reported in (S1).
-Now held by Norwich Castle Museum (NWHCM : 1998.147.12).
+This discovery reported in (S1) and the flake itself is now held by Norwich Castle Museum (NWHCM : 1998.147.12).
+Also noted on (S2).

 J. J. Wymer (NAU) 14 November 1988.
 Amended by P. Watkins (HES), 8 December 2013.